Learn how to make scrambled eggs on toast! This simple method uses just a few ingredients and takes only minutes from start to finish.

 Instructions

-- Remember to toast the bread while the eggs are cooking so that it is ready but still hot by the time you have cooked the eggs.
+- Toast the bread: Remember to toast the bread while the eggs are cooking so it's ready and hot when the eggs are done.4 slices of sourdough bread

-- Break the eggs in a bowl, add the milk, salt, and pepper.
-Whisk very well to blend the eggs.
-You can add the chopped herbs now or sprinkle them on the scrambled eggs before serving.
+- Crack the eggs into a bowl, add the milk, salt, and pepper.
+Whisk well to combine.
+You can add the chopped herbs now or sprinkle them on top of the scrambled eggs before serving.4 large eggs + 4 tablespoons full-fat milk + fine sea salt and freshly ground black pepper + 1-2 tablespoons chives

 - Heat the butter in a non-stick pan on medium heat and tilt the pan to coat its bottom with the butter.
-Reduce the heat to medium-low.
+Reduce the heat to medium-low.1 teaspooon butter

-- Pour the eggs into the pan.
-Heat the eggs very slowly; if the temperature is too high, the protein will toughen, and the eggs will lose their creaminess and become dry.
-Leave them untouched for about 15-20 seconds or until very slightly set on the bottom.
+- Pour the eggs into the pan and cook them on low heat.
+If the temperature is too high, the eggs will become tough and dry.
+Let them sit for 15-20 seconds or until just slightly set on the bottom.

-- Move the eggs in the pan for about 1, it depends on the heat.
-The eggs should be mostly set yet still slightly moist and not dry.
-The eggs will continue setting slightly in the pan and on the plate, so keep that in mind as well.
+- Move the eggs: Use a spatula to gently move the eggs across the pan, allowing them to cook evenly into large folds.
+If you're using cheese, add it now.
+Stir the eggs in the pan for about 1 minute, depending on the heat.
+The eggs should be mostly set but still slightly moist, not dry.
+Keep in mind that the eggs will continue to set a bit in the pan and on the plate.

-- Tip: If you use more than four eggs, the eggs will take longer to set.
-Just aim for the scrambled eggs to look like in the pictures, large set fluffs, that are still shiny with moisture but no pools of uncooked eggs (Note 1).
+- Tip: If you use more than four eggs, they will take longer to set.
+Aim for large, fluffy folds that are set but still shiny with moistureโno pools of uncooked eggs.
+Serve immediately.

 Kathy @ Beyond the Chicken Coop says